Jan Łukasiewicz: Life

 During the start of the Second World War, he worked at the Warsaw Underground University.
-After the Nazi occupation authorities had closed the university, he earned a meager living in the Warsaw city archive.
+After the German occupation authorities had closed the university, he earned a meager living in the Warsaw city archive.
 His friendship with Heinrich Scholz (German professor of mathematical logic) helped him, too, and it was Scholz who arranged for the Łukasiewicz family's passage to Germany in 1944 (Łukasiewicz was fearful of the Red Army advance).
-Jan Łukasiewicz and his wife wanted to move to Switzerland but were unable to get permission from the German authorities.
+As it became increasingly clear that Germany would lose the war, Łukasiewicz and his wife tried to move to Switzerland, but were unable to get permission from the German authorities.
 They thus spent the last months of the war in Münster, Germany.
 After the end of the war, unwilling to return to a Soviet-controlled Poland, they moved first to Belgium, where Łukasiewicz taught logic at a provisional Polish Scientific Institute.

-In February 1946, at the invitation of Irish political leader Éamon de Valera, Łukasiewicz and his wife relocated to Dublin, where they remained until his death there a decade later.
+In February 1946, at the invitation of Irish political leader Éamon de Valera (himself a mathematician by profession), Łukasiewicz and his wife relocated to Dublin, where they remained until his death there a decade later.
 In Ireland, he briefly served as Professor of Mathematical Logic at the Royal Irish Academy (a position created for him).
 His duties involved giving frequent public lectures.

 During this period, his book Elements of Mathematical Logic was published in English by Macmillan (1963, translated from Polish by Olgierd Wojtasiewicz).

 Jan Łukasiewicz died on 13 February 1956.
 He was buried in Mount Jerome Cemetery, in Dublin.
 At the urging of the Armenian community in Poland, his remains were repatriated to Poland 66 years later.
 He was reburied on 22 November 2022 in Warsaw's Old Powązki Cemetery.

 From October to December 2022, the Royal Irish Academy in Dublin hosted an exhibition on his life and work.

 Łukasiewicz's papers (post-1945) are held by the University of Manchester Library.